Roosevelt Hotel (Manhattan): Architecture

-The Roosevelt Hotel was designed by the architectural firm of George B. Post & Son for its original operator, the United Hotels Company.
+The Roosevelt Hotel was designed by William Stone Post of the architectural firm of George B. Post & Son for its original operator, the United Hotels Company.
 The hotel building is 19 stories high, and there are also three basement levels.
 Some contemporary sources describe the hotel as being 22 stories high, although this figure includes mezzanines and the ground story.
 According to plans published by Architecture and Building magazine, the hotel building is 250 ft tall.

 Form and facade

 The hotel building contains setbacks to comply with the 1916 Zoning Resolution; it was one of the first major hotels in New York City to be developed after the resolution was enacted.
 The first three stories of the hotel occupy nearly the entire site.
 To the west, on the Madison Avenue elevation of the facade, there are two light courts above the third story, and there is a setback above the 18th story.
 To the east, on the Vanderbilt Avenue elevation, there is a light court at the center, as well as setbacks above the 11th, 15th, and 18th stories.
 On the 12th story, the rooms on the eastern wing contained French doors, which opened out onto roof gardens.
 Many of the rooms on the 16th through 18th stories also opened onto roof gardens.

 When the Roosevelt opened, it was characterized as having an Italian Renaissance Revival-style exterior.
 The hotel has a facade of Indiana limestone with terracotta trim, while the main exterior walls are made of light colored brick.
 The main entrance to the hotel was placed on 45th Street, though there were additional guest entrances on 46th Street and on Vanderbilt Avenue.
 Near the northern end of the Vanderbilt Avenue elevation was a service entrance.
 The ground level contained storefronts on three sides.
 The lowest horizontal course of the facade is made of black Belgian marble.
 The walls of the first story are made of grand antique marble from southern France, framing the storefronts.
 One contemporary writer described the ground-level storefronts as one of the "novel and salient features" of the hotel.